Bel-Air, Brighton, N.Y.

 Brighton Ranked Best Place to Live in Rochester

-A nationally recognized research firm, NICHE named Brighton New York the best place to live in Rochester, the 3rd best place to live in New York, and the 16th best suburb to live in the United States.
+A nationally recognized research firm, NICHE consistently names Brighton New York as the / one of the best places to live in Rochester, New York, and the United States.
 Learn more.

-Niche.com gave Brighton Central School District an A+ rating
+Niche.com also consistently gives Brighton Central School District an A+ rating

 Take a Video Tour and Learn More About Bel-Air and the neighboring Rose Lawn Community.